The Yemen crisis explained

 In the same year, the UN negotiated the Stockholm Agreement between the Yemen Government and Houthis.
 It was a desperate bid to protect the vital port of Hudaydah from further fighting.

 The conflict has displaced 4.5 million people since 2015.
+Of these, one third are estimated to live in spontaneous and informal settlements.
+Here they are exposed to many risks including extreme weather and landmines.
 Many families are crowded into single shelters.

 The crisis in Yemen bleeds far beyond the conflict itself.
-Intense deprivation and lack of services create new and spiraling crises every year.
+Intense deprivation and lack of services create new and spiralling crises every year.

 21.6 million people – that’s two-thirds of the entire population – need humanitarian support.

-Most displaced people have been away from home for more than 2 years, moving again and again.
+Most displaced people have been away from home for more than 2 years.
+Many people have been displaced two times or more.
+The average time of displacement is eight years.
+Some of these people are moving again and again.
 They are exhausted and extremely vulnerable.

-We have provided families who are newly displaced with a UN family tent.
-Families who are living in damaged shelters have received tarpaulin and rope to help them improve their homes.
+We have previously provided people who are newly displaced with a UN family tent.
+People living in damaged shelters received tarpaulin and rope to help them improve their homes.
+All families also received water filters, blankets, sleeping mats, solar lights, mosquito nets, water carriers, washing facilities and kitchen sets.